-Hence, we are here to discuss the Quality category in detail; the six measures adding up to the final score; any new requirements; and why P3 Healthcare Solutions is a smart choice to report registry-specific measures.
+Hence, we are here to discuss the Quality category in detail; the six measures it entails; new requirements; and why P3 Healthcare Solutions is a smart choice to report registry-specific measures.

-The reporting occurs through legitimate submission methods only, the result of which conforms to performance evaluation and incentive payments.
+The reporting occurs through the specified submission methods only, the result of which conforms to performance evaluation and incentive payments.